tq-systems/meta-tq/doc/README.TQMa8MxML.md

 # TQMa8MxML

-This README contains some useful information for TQMa8MxML on MBa8Mx
+This README contains some useful information for TQMa8MxML on on MBa8Mx REV.0300

+## Variants

+* TQMa8MQML REV.020x

 ## Versions